 Photo courtesy of Knott’s Berry Farm

 4. Legoland Florida (Winter Haven, Florida): An easy one-hour drive from Orlando, Legoland is located in Winter Haven and offers dozens of rides for kids ages 2 to 13.
 The water park is large with a wave pool, lazy river and slides.
-Log on to NEA Click & Save for up to 40% off discounted tickets to Legoland Florida.
 For those on the west coast, you can receive the same deal at Legoland in Carlsbad, California.

-How to Save: Visit NEA Click & Save to check for discounts.
-Bringing your own meals in is allowed.
+How to save: Bringing your own meals in is allowed.

 5. Kings Island (Mason, Ohio): Kings Island bills itself as “the largest amusement and water park in the Midwest,” boasting 16 roller coasters/thrill rides, a water park and the “world’s largest animatronic dinosaur park” sprawling over 364 family-friendly acres.